Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 > As information processing machines, our ability to process data about the external world begins at the level of sensory perception. pg.
 18

 My computer science education lacked coverage of Biology.
 This is expected as the overlap between these two fields is one that must be actively sought out.
 I have however, ventured into the subject, on occasion, in my extra-curricular reading.
-Granted, I’ve only read something like two other bio-centric books in the last 3 or so years, but between those and this one, I find myself intrigued by how often *computational* style language shows up in biological writing.
+I’ve read two other bio-centric books<sup>1</sup> in the last 3 or so years, and between those and this one, I find myself intrigued by how often *computational* style language shows up in biological writing.
 For example, when these texts focus on the subject of genetics, words such as *code*, *encoding*, *program* appear liberally.
 Similarly, when Dr. Taylor writes about the brain, she infuses the words *machines*, *data*, *code*, *pixels* throughout her descriptions of its operations and information processing.
 Examples of this can be seen in this section’s opening quote as well as the following:

 > Our visual field … is divided into billions of tiny spots or pixels.
 > …this information is eventually coded as different colors by the visual cortex in the occipital region of our brain. pg.
 19